magento/devdocs/guides/v2.3/graphql/tutorials/checkout/checkout-shipping-address.md

 ## Use the existing customer's address

-First, query the customer to return the list of address IDs.
+First, query the customer to return a list of address IDs.

 **Request**